MakeSchool-Tutorials/Node-Rotten-Potatoes/P05-Editing-A-Review/content.md

 # Now Commit

+> [action]
+>
+>
 ```bash
 $ git add .
 $ git commit -m 'Users can edit and update reviews'
 $ git push
 ```

-# Extra Credit: "Cancel" buttons
+# Stretch Challenge: "Cancel" buttons

+> [challenge]
+>
-Sometimes people might start making a resource and then want to cancel.
+> Sometimes people might start making a resource and then want to cancel.
 Can you add a "Cancel" button next to the "Save Review" button?
 What will it do?
 Where will it link to?